lab1092/blender-manual_ja/manual/data_system/linked_libraries.rst

 as it often means you don't have to be fiddling with all the little buttons and sliders just to re-create a material.
 I call out the Banana material because it is a great example of using simple procedural materials with a ColorRamp, and a procedural texture, to give a very realistic look.
-When you navigate to the file, and select :guilabel:`Material` s, the browser will show you a sphere sample of that material to help you visualize the texture that goes with the name.
+When you navigate to the file, and select *Material* s, the browser will show you a sphere sample of that material to help you visualize the texture that goes with the name.
+For more information on using the *Image Browser*,

+..
+TODO Link to manual below

-For more information on using the :guilabel:`Image Browser`, see `the release notes <http://wiki.blender.org/index.php/Dev:Ref/Release Notes/Vitals/File operations>`_
+see `the release notes <http://wiki.blender.org/index.php/Dev:Ref/Release Notes/Vitals/File operations>`__

 .. note:: Blender Extension: Library